CatalystCode/spk/docs/infra/spk-infra-deployment-pipeline.md

 Before reading this guide, it is recommended to visit the guide on deploying an [Infra Generation Pipeline](./spk-infra-generation-pipeline.md).

-This section will walkthrough several approaches for creating deploying your infrastructure, which captures the process for applying changes to your existing Terraform infrastructure.
-This guide will not go into detail about implementing each of the approaches, but instead will shed light on why the following approaches may work well, especially with `spk`.
+This section will walkthrough approaches for deploying your infrastructure, which captures the process for applying changes to your existing Terraform infrastructure.
+This guide will not go into detail about implementing each of the approaches, but instead will suggest different methods for deploying your infrastructure when already using `spk` to manage infrastructure.

 ## Approaches